 Life insurance can buy the surviving spouse enough time to focus on the kids, not career.
 Your spouse won't be financially desperate so she can take a reasonable amount of time rebuilding her life without having to make all decisions based on financial desperation.

 Using The Life Insurance Calculator To Make The Math Simple

-Fortunately, the Life Insurance Calculator makes the process of calculating how much life insurance you need very simple.
-Just complete a few simple inputs and the calculator will do the rest.
+Fortunately, this Life Insurance Calculator makes the process of calculating how much life insurance you need very simple.
+Just complete a few simple inputs and the calculator does the rest for you.

-Also, make sure you assess the financial ratings of the company before buying your life insurance policy so that you can have confidence they will be around when it is time to collect.
+Also, make sure you assess the financial ratings of the company before buying your life insurance policy so you can be confident they will still be in business and able to pay when it is time to collect.

 - Consider term life insurance, as it is usually cheaper than permanent life insurance.

 - For couples, take a joint life policy.
-This is more expensive than a single policy but this will give you greater coverage.
+This is more expensive than a single policy, but it will also give you greater coverage.

 - Buy when you are young.
 The older you get, the higher your premium.

 - Live a healthy lifestyle.
 Insurers will calculate your premium by assessing your lifestyle, weight, age and other factors.